Analysis Engine

 - JSON export — Raw structured data for use in spreadsheets or other tools

-Export history is retained based on your plan (3 days on Trial, up to 90 days on Professional).
+Export history is retained based on your plan (3 days on Trial, 30 days on Pro, 90 days on Max).